-Comment: New improved Wairarapa bus services, including connections with rail services, commenced operating in 2007.
+Subcommittee's response: New improved Wairarapa bus services, including connections with rail services, commenced operating in 2007.
 They are due to be reviewed in the 2010/11 financial year.
 Comments around the need for better promotion of public transport services in Wairarapa have been referred to Greater Wellington's Metlink Team for consideration and action.